Skip to contents

 data(survey_data)

-# Compact console overview (without opening Viewer)
+# Compact console overview (no Viewer)

 cb <- codebook(survey_data)